European Technical Assessment (ETA)

 You would like to request an ETA?
 Please fill in the following form:

-European Technical Assessments are valid for an unlimited duration.
-However, DIBt recommends that manufacturers have their ETAs reviewed on a regular basis and adapted to the state of the art as required.
-We will be happy to assist you in this process.
+DIBt recommends that manufacturers have their ETAs reviewed at regular intervals, approx. every five years, and adapted to the state of the art.
+We are happy to assist you in this process.

 The costs for issuing an ETA vary according to the complexity of the product.
 They are comparable to those for a national approval.
-A general price range can be found in the DIBt Statutes.
-To provide you with an individual estimate we require detailed information about your product.
+You can find a general price range in the DIBt Statutes.
+If you require an individual estimate, please send us some more detailed information about your product.
 Our ETA request form provides a good overview of the information we need.